tyreer/JavaScript30/WesBos_JS30_Notes1.md

   ```
 + Endpoint in const allows _fetch()_ to read much cleaner
 + _cities_ gets type definition and const and then has __JSON object translated into array__ via __push() + spread__
+  + Spread syntax here is the key to getting a useful array from a JSON object
 + _fetch()_ promise handling with _then()_

 ```JavaScript